-On October 3, 2014, the FDA issued draft guidance regarding oversight of laboratory developed tests, or LDTs, titled "Framework for Regulatory Oversight of Laboratory Developed Tests (LDTs)."
+On October 3, 2014, the FDA issued two draft guidance documents regarding oversight of laboratory developed tests, or LDTs, titled "Framework for Regulatory Oversight of Laboratory Developed Tests (LDTs)" and "FDA Notification and Medical Device Reporting for Laboratory Developed Tests (LDTs)."
 According to this guidance, the FDA plans to take a phased-in risk-based approach to regulating LDTs.
 The FDA plans to phase in enforcement of LDT premarket review, quality system oversight and adverse event reporting over a number of years.
 The FDA would require that laboratories providing LDTs, subject to certain limited exemptions, within six months after the guidance documents are finalized comply with (i) either a new notification procedure in which the laboratory must provide the FDA with certain basic information about each LDT offered by their laboratory or the FDA's device registration and listing requirements, and (ii) the medical device reporting, or MDR, requirements for LDTs offered by that laboratory.
 Under this new risk based approach, it is possible that some level of pre-market review may be required for our LDTs-either a 510(k) or PMA-which may require us to obtain additional clinical data.

-At this time, we do not know what the additional costs and regulatory burdens will be, nor the impact of any final FDA guidance or FDA enforcement of its regulations on our business or operations.
+It is unclear at this time when, or if, the draft guidance documents will be finalized and, if so, how the final framework might differ from the draft guidance.
+Therefore, we do not know what the additional costs and regulatory burdens will be, nor the impact of any final FDA guidance or FDA enforcement of its regulations on our business or operations.